 Practice, practice, practice

-Practice makes perfect so do this as much as possible in the lead up to your interview.
-Visit the room where you will actually do the presentation and practice here if possible.
-This allows you to become familiar with the room and you can decide on where you need to stand to be easily seen and heard.
+Practice makes perfect, so do this as much as possible in the lead up to your interview.
+Visit the room where you will do the presentation and practice here if possible.
+This allows you to become familiar with the room and decide where you need to stand to be easily seen and heard.
 Practice is one thing, but if you really want to bring your A-game on the day, you need to be presenting to your Mentor and Sponsoring Partner.
 Not only will this give you an idea of how long it will be (especially when you are nervous), but it will also allow you to improve on your presentation and delivery based on their advice and feedback.
-Lastly, always practice the first and last 3 minutes of your pitch aloud at least ten times.
+Lastly, always practice your pitch’s first and last 3 minutes aloud at least ten times.
 This will ensure that however nervous you are on the day, you’ll still deliver the most important parts of your presentation well.

 Anticipate and practice questions

-If you want to be on your A-game during your partnership panel interview, you have to prepare for the questions that come after your presentation.
-If you have structured your presentation well (using the 3-sentence pitch) you should be able to anticipate what questions you will be asked so you can prepare your top-notch answers!
-As well as questions, it is also worth anticipating other problems.
+If you want to be on your A-game during your partnership panel interview, you must prepare for the questions after your presentation.
+If you have structured your presentation well (using the 3-sentence pitch), you should be able to anticipate what questions you will be asked so you can prepare your top-notch answers!
+(Remember that the resources in our Progress To Partner membership site will help you construct this pitch) As well as questions, it is also worth anticipating other problems.
 What if the projector breaks down on the day?
 Or the computer crashes in the middle of your presentation?
-Always be prepared with paper copies of your presentation and cue cards, this will impress your interviewers greatly that you can adapt and carry on effortlessly.
+Always be prepared with paper copies of your presentation and cue cards; this will impress your interviewers greatly that you can adapt and carry on effortlessly.